ArgsParser 6.0.0

 Standard validation is concerned with the presence/absence of arguments.
 Custom option validators allow you to also check their contents.

 For example, here's a custom validator function that checks an option contains a CSV filename.
-This same function can be used repeatedly for multiple options.
-You can also declare inline functions using lambda but this is clearer for explanatory purposes.
+This same function can be assigned to multiple options (eg both an input filename and an output filename).
+You can also use inline lambda but a full function is both clearer for explanatory purposes and also reusable.

 /// <summary>Sample validator function which checks for a CSV filename.</summary>